Adult Outpatient Services

 Clients are screened and evaluated to determine their treatment needs and the best match to a treatment program.
 Once a client is evaluated and determined to be eligible and appropriate for OASIS, an individualized treatment plan is developed.
 Typically treatment will include multiple components and be provided in four phases: Induction, Stabilization, Maintenance, and Transition to community recovery.
 Treatment components are matched to client needs and preferences and may include medication management, intensive outpatient therapy, group therapy, and case management.

 The Adult Outpatient Program (AOP) offers a comprehensive network of services designed to address a client’s experience of interruption in daily functioning.
 Outpatient services have been constructed to provide treatment and care for those who are living and working in the community.
 The approach to treatment includes a specialized, tiered, and individualized referral process designed to be as accessible as possible for clients seeking treatment, and for collaborators involved in the referral and treatment process.

 Groups are offered in Spanish and English and can be gender-specific as necessary.
 There are co-educational groups that focus on the integration of practical skills to address substance abuse.
 Group topics include Early Intervention, Risk Reduction, Cognitive Behavioral Therapy, Relapse Prevention, Anger Management, and Co-Occurring Disorders.
 Groups utilize an evidence-based curriculum and encourage meaningful participation from all attendees.
 They are offered in the following modalities:

-Individual, Couple’s and Family Treatment (as warranted)
+Family Involvement (as warranted)

 Women’s & Men’s Trauma Groups